sagniksinha/CS8903_HAAG_Spatial_Camera_Trap_Summer2025/README.md

 - 🔍 Compare the **compositions of these communities**
 - 🌍 *(Stretch goal)* Compare communities from camera trap data with communities derived from **IUCN range maps**

-## 🧪 Experiments and Code Observations
+## 🧪 Experiments and code description
 - Data cleaning
 - Defining community and clustering: We have tried multiple clustering approach.
 Our final approach was Agglomerative clustering
 - Application of jaccard index: Species movement and multi-year comparison